Saint Louis Zoo: The early years

 The 1904 St. Louis World's Fair is credited for the birth of the Saint Louis Zoo.
 The fair brought the world's attention to St. Louis and Forest Park.
-The Smithsonian Institution constructed a walk-through bird cage for the World's Fair.
+The Smithsonian Institution constructed a walk-through aviary for the World's Fair.
 Ten days after the World's Fair closed, the citizens of St. Louis chose to buy the 1904 World's Fair Flight Cage for $3,500, rather than have it dismantled and returned to Washington, DC.
 This was the first piece of what would become the Saint Louis Zoo.

 By 1910, increased interest in a zoo brought together some concerned citizens, and they organized the Zoological Society of St. Louis.
 In 1914, it was incorporated as an independent civic organization of people interested in a zoo.
 Meanwhile, the citizens of St. Louis and surrounding municipalities expressed diverse opinions as to the appropriate location of a zoo if there should be one.
 Fairground Park, Carondolet Park, the Creve Coeur area, and Tower Grove Park were some of the places suggested in newspaper articles and letters to the editors and to civic groups.
 Some concerned citizens residing near Oakland Avenue, south of Forest Park, expressed their displeasure with a zoo in the park because of the smell of the animals.

 The zoo initially held 51 deer and antelope, 11 buffaloes, a sacred cow, a sandhill crane, 20 prairie dogs, a dromedary camel, eagles, ducks, elk, foxes, geese, swans, rabbits, a raccoon, a China sheep, opossums, a buzzard, owls, and peafowl, among other animals.
 The head of the Parks Department, Dwight Davis, voiced his opinion against Forest Park—that is, until the city set aside 77 acre in the park in which to establish a zoological park.
 A five-man board was appointed to act as the Zoological Board of Control.

 The number of board members was increased to nine in 1916, the same year the citizens voted to create a tax for the construction of the Saint Louis Zoo, with a 1/5 mill tax.
 This was said to have been the first zoo in the world that the citizens of a community supported by passing a millage tax.